petersulyok/smfc/README.md

     smartctl_path=/usr/sbin/smartctl

 Important notes:
  1. `[HD zone} hd_names=`: These names must be specified in `/dev/disk/by-id/...` form.
-The `/dev/sd?` form is not stable, could be changing after each reboot).
+The `/dev/sd?` form is not stable, could be changing after each reboot.
 This is not part of the default configuration since they are hardware specific, it must be specified manually.
  2. `[CPU zone] / [HD zone} min_level= / max_level=`: Check the stability of your fans and adjust the fan levels based on your measurement.
 As it was stated earlier, IPMI can switch back to full rotation speed if fans reach specific thresholds.
 You can collect real data about the behavior of your fans if you edit and run script `ipmi/fan_measurement.sh`.
 The script will set fan levels from 100% to 20% in 5% steps and results will be saved in the file `fan_result.csv`:

 		root:~# cat fan_result.csv